microservices-api/appsody-okd-lab/README.md

 }
 ```

 As soon as you save the file, the changes will be automatically picked up and the application will be updated.
-Wait for the following message in terminal (within VS Code):
+Wait for a message similar to the following in terminal (within VS Code):

 _The application starter-app updated in 0.572 seconds._